Yxwww/yuxi-site/posts/darkmode.md

   - throttle CPU speed to 4X in chrome performance tab
   - notice the flash comes from the light theme gets rendered first
   - `theme` css class gets rendered too late
-  - assumption: the theme button gets rendered too late
+  - assumption: the theme button gets rendered too late due to theme toggle button is too nested in the render tree
 - Approach
   - lift up the theme state so the theme state gets resolved at the root
   - <ThemePrefToggleBtn /> only handles toggling